jpkanter/Spcht/README.md

     * `$type` - can either be `regex` or `rigid`. *Rigid* matches only exact keys including cases, *regex* matches according to rules.
 Might be cpu intensive.
     * `$defaut` - a default value that is set when there is no value present that matches a key/regex, can be set to `True` to copy the initial value
 * `alternatives` - there is possibility that a specific data field isn't always available in your given database but you know there are other keys that might contain the desired data. `alternatives` is a list of different dictionary keys which will be tried in order of their appearance.

   * Values: `a list of strings [str, str, str]`

+##### source: marc

+As of now a marc datasource is inherently part of the main dictionary source, mostly to be found in a special, very big key.
+It contains the entire original *Marc21*-entry as received from another network.
+Usually it needs additional interpreting to be useful.
+The current source contains some methods to extract informations from the provided *Marc21* file.
+In its essence it just transform the *MARC21* information into a dictionary that follows the *MARC21*-structure.
+There are minor differences in between *Marc21*-Data sources that might have to be handled with care and maybe additional preprocessing.
+The work on this part is not even nearly done.

+The following kinds of key are currently possible

+* `field`
+* `subfield`
+  * Value: a single string
+* `subfields` -
+  * Value: a list of strings

 #### actual mapping: